 Could it?
 With hundreds of women now using the Forward-leaning inversion, I suspect it may occur that sometime a baby will flip breech.
 Would it be from a short inversion?
 Or would it be from beginning to loosen a very tight pelvis?
 Could it be from flipping a mother who is very loose with enough water for baby to flip??
 Continuing the balancing activities would let the baby get head down again in a couple days.
 This technique is working well to help transverse babies get head down.
 Use your intuition, common sense, and see if it is right for you.

-...Be in this head down, bottom up with pubic bone away from your spine position WHILE YOUR HEAD is flexed towards your chest.
+...Be in this head down, bottom up with pubic bone away from your spine position WHILE YOUR HEAD is flexed (chin to your chest or near it) towards your chest.

 "I am extremely optimistic that I have made really good progress with getting her head in a good position.
 I have also noticed that since yesterday, I am feeling more pressure and pinchy feelings on my cervix.
 I want to try the stairs.
 I also have made a Chiropractic appointment for Monday and a cranio-sacral appointment for Tuesday."